 This is somehow problematic as maple syrup, as you may know, tastes sweets and can alter the flavor profile of your dishes.

 Nevertheless, using one teaspoon of maple syrup can give a similar taste experience to that of fenugreek leaves without altering a lot the flavor profile of your dishes.

 I think that using more than one teaspoon is going to cause you a lot of headaches since your dishes will tend to tastes sweeter.

-Although celery leaves are not one hundred percent identical to the flavor profile of fenugreek leaves, they are a good alternative, and are going to help you get a unique taste that’s not really 100% resembling fenugreek leaves but it’s going to add richness and flavor to your dishes.
+Although celery leaves are not one hundred percent identical to the flavor profile of fenugreek leaves, they are a good alternative.
+They are going to help you get a unique taste that’s not 100% resembling fenugreek leaves, but it’s going to add richness and flavor to your dishes.

-Watercress are also used and highly praised as good fenugreek leaves substitutes.
+Watercress is also used and highly praised as good fenugreek leaves substitutes.

 However, in my opinion, they do not do this job very well!

 I tend to find their taste to be a bit greenish and earthy, but I guess that if you can use a small amount, they are going to substitutes fenugreek leaves wonderfully.

 I have tried to use them on many occasions instead of fenugreek leaves, especially dried ones, and they tasted fine, in my opinion.

 However, not a true replacement to fenugreek leaves, although a lot of people are going to disagree with me.